green-coder/vrac-phosphor-icons/README.md

 See [example-app/](example-app/) for more usage demo.

+## API Design

+All the icons were placed in the same namespace, in order to help the user quickly find the icons s/he needs directly from the autocompletion.

+The SVG icons are also provided as raw strings, to help the users when facing any uncommon use case that may arise.

+The icon component adds the `icon` class to the SVG element and sets the `width` and `height` properties by default.
+If you don't like those defaults, it's easy to use your own implementation after taking a look at the source code.

 ## Bundle size

 Tree shaking works well when compiling with Shadow-CLJS, which means that only the SVG icons you use will land in your released webapp.